-In addition, with respect to Discretionary Wrap Programs, PIMCO has entered into an arrangement with SEI Global Services, Inc. ("SEI") under which SEI performs certain administrative and operational functions, such as accounting, reconciliation, trade settlement, recordkeeping, billing and reporting.
+With respect to Discretionary Wrap Programs and Direct Managed Accounts, PIMCO has entered into an arrangement with Archer IMS, LLC ("Archer") under which Archer performs certain administrative and operational functions, such as accounting, reconciliation, trade settlement, recordkeeping, billing and reporting.
 Typically, these services are paid for by PIMCO and not the Discretionary Wrap Program Clients.

-In addition to the advisory services we provide in the Discretionary Wrap Programs, we also provide non-discretionary investment management services to a Sponsor who exercises investment discretion ("Non-Discretionary Wrap Programs").
-In Non-Discretionary Wrap Programs, we typically provide a model portfolio (which includes allocations to direct investments or to PIMCO Funds, or a combination thereof) to be analyzed and implemented by the Sponsor or another manager.
+In addition to the advisory services we provide in the Discretionary Wrap Programs, we also provide non-discretionary investment management services to Sponsors who exercise investment discretion.
+In Non-Discretionary Wrap Programs, we typically provide a model portfolio (which includes allocations to direct investments or to PIMCO Funds, and may include third-party funds, or a combination thereof in PIMCO's discretion) to be analyzed and implemented by the Sponsor or another manager at the Sponsor's discretion.
 Further, in Non-Discretionary Wrap Programs, the Sponsor or other manager is typically responsible for applying any client-imposed restrictions to the model portfolio.
 In certain Non-Discretionary Wrap Programs, the Sponsor who exercises investment discretion may direct PIMCO to place orders for the execution of purchase and sale transactions for Wrap Program Client portfolios.
-In such case, trades for the Wrap Program Client will typically occur after trades placed for nonwrap Accounts, potentially resulting in inferior execution.
+In such case, trades for the Wrap Program

+Client will typically occur after trades placed for non-wrap Accounts, potentially resulting in inferior execution for Wrap Program Clients.
 Similarly, for Non-Discretionary Wrap Program Clients, to the extent PIMCO does not have trading authority, it is likely that a Sponsor will execute trades after PIMCO has made similar trades for its non-wrap Clients and such execution may be impacted by PIMCO's execution.